mybest

 Leaves a Smooth Cutting Surface but Lacks Features Needed for Long Jobs

-Japanese manufacturer Makita makes the Top Handle Jig Saw, a corded model with a seven-foot-10-inch long cord and total weight of five pounds, 10 ounces.
+Japanese manufacturer Makita makes the Top Handle Jig Saw, a corded model with a 7 foot, 10 inch long cord and total weight of 5 pounds, 10 ounces.
 Our tests showed this jigsaw could produce top class cutting power, as it was easy to hold along the scribe lines and left behind few jagged edges.
-Even though it didn't cut as quickly as some of the other jigsaws we looked at, it was sufficiently easy to maneuver when cutting both curved and straight lines.
+Although it didn't cut as quickly as some of the other jigsaws we looked at, it was sufficiently easy to maneuver when cutting both curved and straight lines.
 The cutting speed can be adjusted with either a dial or the trigger, and it also includes an orbital action setting, so you can turn up the power if you need to.

 We felt the weight was just right to hold comfortably, and the shoe was sturdy enough to keep it balanced when set down.
-However, despite being a corded jigsaw, it doesn't come with an LED light or dust blower, so it wouldn't be most people's first choice for cutting larger pieces of material.
+However, it doesn’t come with several recommended features.
+Despite being a corded jigsaw, there is no LED light or dust blower, so it wouldn't be most people's first choice for cutting larger pieces of material.
 Adjusting the cutting angle requires a hex key, and on top of that, there aren't grooves to lock it in place at individual angle settings, only lines on the scale, so it would be tedious to use for cuts at precise angles.

 Width2.9 in.